OakCityLabs/Endpoint/README.md

 The `page` and `perPageLabel` are the names of the query parameters sent to the server indicating the page requested and the number of items per page, respectively.
 The `perPage` attribute is the numerical value sent with the `perPageLabel` to specify the number of items per page of data.
 Finally `pageOffset` is a modifier on the page number before it's sent to the server.
 The `Endpoint` class uses 1-based indexing for the pages.
-If your server uses 0-based indexing, you can set `pageOffset` to -1 to make it work.
+If your server uses 0-based indexing, you can set `pageOffset` to -1 to make it match.

 ### EndpointController

 The Endpoint package contains an EndpointController class that handles the loading of data from the Endpoints.
 An app usually only needs one EndpointController instance.
-You can reuse this controller over and over to load data for various Endpoints, so the controller is a long lived object.
-Endpoints, on the other hand, are typically created, loaded and then released.
+You can reuse this controller over and over to load data for various `Endpoints`, so the controller is a long lived object.
+A single `Endpoint`, on the other hand, is typically created, loaded and then released.

 The EndpointController is built on URLSession and has two main functions, sending data to the server and receiving data from the server.
 The controller uses an Endpoint to create a URLRequest and makes the network request to the server.
 When the data arrives from the server, the controller parses the data with the Endpoint's `parse` method or handles any error that occurred in the exchange.